 The University offers to the community programs and services in continuing education, technical and professional assistance, industrial and economic development, and artistic and cultural enrichment.
 Many cultural activities (concerts, lectures, plays, art exhibits, planetarium and observatory shows, and film series) are offered free to the public.

-The University has an outstanding NCAA athletic program with six sports each for men and women.
+The University has an outstanding NCAA athletic program with seven sports each for men and women.
 The University's school colors are red, white, and blue, and the mascot is a patriot.